Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

-# 🦊 RS Text Overlay node
+# 🦊 RS Text Overlay
 **Node allows you to overlay text on images using masks**
 *The node is in the process of feature improvements, but the stated functionality is already working*